-I’m sure you are thinking: what would make me want to meditate on death???
+I’m sure you are thinking: what would make me want to explore death meditation???

 Life is about how well we handle change.
 When I get to a place in my life that is a big transition, I go through this grieving process—feeling like who I was is gone and that I am shifting into someone new.
 My past helps to make me who I am today, so in essence I’m not really losing anything.
 I am just transforming into the latest greatest version of me.
 However, this process is easier said than done!